umhan35/analyze-experimental-data/README.md

-# analyze-experimental-data
+# Designing, Running, and Analyzing Experiments

-The material from the Coursera course [Designing, Running, and Analyzing Experiments ](https://www.coursera.org/learn/designexperiments) by Jacob O. Wobbrock.
+The material from the Coursera course [Designing, Running, and Analyzing Experiments](https://www.coursera.org/learn/designexperiments) by [Jacob O. Wobbrock](https://faculty.washington.edu/wobbrock/).

 The course mainly teaches how to analyze experimental data in R using data collected from **HCI experiments**.